Exotic open $4$-manifolds which are non-leaves: Final comments

 As far as we know, this work gives the first insight into the problem of realizing exotic structures on open $4$-manifolds as leaves of a foliation in a compact manifold.
 We express our hopes in the following conjecture, which we are far from proving, since it includes the higher codimension case and lower regularity assumptions, which are not treated in this paper.
 It is a goal for future research.

-\begin{conj} No open $4$-manifold with an isolated end diffeomorphic to $\natural^n\mathbf{R}$, $1\leq n \leq\infty$, is diffeomorphic to a leaf of a $C^{1,0}$ foliation of arbitrary codimension in a compact manifold. \end{conj}
+\begin{conj} No open $4$-manifold with an isolated Taubes like end is diffeomorphic to a leaf of a $C^{1,0}$ foliation of arbitrary codimension in a compact manifold. \end{conj}

+The corresponding conjecture is in fact open for all the known families (of ends) of exotic $\R^4$'s but, as a consequence of this work, those which are Taubes like are the best candidates.
+Another interesting question is what can be said if we allow infinitely many ends, since in this case Lemma~\ref{l:infinitely many ends} will not work.
+For instance $S^4$ minus a Cantor set is diffeomorphic to a leaf of a $C^\omega$ codimension $1$ compact manifold (observe that it is the universal covering space of a compact smooth $4$-manifold with fundamental group isomorphic to $\Z\ast\Z$, so any suspension of an analytic action of that group on $S^1$ does the job\footnote{there are lots of such actions, see e.g. \cite{Navas}.}).
+It would be interesting to exhibit smooth structures on this manifold which are not diffeomorphic to leaves.
+This question will be treated in a forthcoming work of the authors.

-The conjecture is in fact open for all the known families of exotica but, as a consequence of this work, these exotic $R^4$ are the best candidates.
-Now let us say something about small exotica (those that embed as open sets in the standard $\R^4$).
-Small exotica are more interesting from a physical point of view since they support Stein structures (see e.g. \cite{Gompf2}).
-There is a Taubes-type theorem for them based on the work of DeMichelis and Freedman \cite{DeMichelis-Freedman} and with more generality in \cite{Taylor2}, but sadly it does not seem to be enough to prove a version of Lemma~\ref{l:non-compact}.
-In addition, there is no known ``Taylor-index" invariant and therefore the first part of our arguments, which shows that the leaf must be a proper leaf, fails for small exotic $\R^4$'s, although it works for punctured simply connected $4$-manifolds obtained by removing finitely many points from closed manifolds not homeomorphic to $S^4$, since for these manifolds the argument is purely topological.
-It seems very possible that small exotica could appear at infinite level.
+Let us say something about small exotica (those that embed as open sets in the standard $\R^4$).
+Small exotica are more interesting from a physical point of view since they support Stein structures (see e.g. \cite{Gompf-Stipsicz}).
+There is a Taubes-type theorem for them based on the work of DeMichelis and Freedman \cite{DeMichelis-Freedman} and with more generality in \cite{Taylor2}, but unfortunately it does not seem to be enough to prove a version of Lemma~\ref{l:non-compact}.
+In addition, there is no known ``Taylor index" invariant and therefore the first part of our arguments, which shows that the leaf must be a proper leaf, fails for small exotica, although it works for punctured simply connected $4$-manifolds obtained by removing finitely many points from closed manifolds not homeomorphic to $S^4$, since for these manifolds the argument is purely topological.

-$C^{2}$ regularity is of extreme importance for the proof of Theorem \ref{Thm3}, not only for the obvious fact that it is near to the minimum regularity in which the theory of levels can be applied.
-Nevertheless there are a lot of interesting examples of $C^0$ and $C^1$ foliations where the theory of levels can be applied, but the cohomology class determining cyclic semi-coverings is not compactly supported.
-Therefore we cannot argue that cyclic semicoverings are countably determined.
-However it is not clear if Theorem \ref{Thm3} would hold for this kind of foliations, so this is left as an open problem.
-We should remark that the concept of closest leaf is not critical; it was introduced only for the sake of clarity on proofs.
-In lower regularity it is still possible to characterize the end smooth structure of a leaf at finite depth by their limit leaves.

-Duminy's theorem is no longer true in lower regularity (say $C^1$), hence a completely different approach would be necessary to improve Theorem \ref{Thm2}.